Ori and the Blind Forest review

 - They appear and disappear based on time so you have to run across them at the right speed.

 I like the Forlorn Ruins overall.
-I like its gravity mechanic and the vibe of the place.
-I like ice, and the "temple of technological marvels" theme stands out against the rest of the game nicely.
+It is more puzzle-like than the other sections, with a mechanic that changes the direction of gravity.
+I liked the puzzles and they way they're mixed with platforming.
+Also, the "temple of technological marvels" theme stands out against the rest of the game nicely.

 I don't like the escape sequence this time, because while its mechanic is fine, it's not explained well what you're even supposed to do - I died like 5 times in the beginning before I figured out you're supposed to float upward.
 After that, I had a ton of trial and error deaths.
 There's a lot of places where rocks fall that'll kill you in 1 hit and it's too fast to avoid if you don't know it's coming, and there are some spikes that didn't look like spikes to me.